 Dr. Ronald Krauss discusses the role that LDL cholesterol plays in heart disease, dyslipidemia, and atherosclerosis.

 Dr. Aubrey de Grey discusses technologies that can repair the various types of damage that occur during the aging process.

 Tim Ferriss discusses ketosis, the gut microbiome, and monitoring biomarkers to promote performance.

 Dr. Bruce Ames discusses the CHORI Bar, a micronutrient- and fiber-dense nutrition bar developed in the Ames laboratory to manage obesity.

 Jim Kean is the CEO of National Pro Grid League (NPGL) and founder of WellnessFX.

 Dr. Bruce Ames discusses his triage theory, which he proposes that the body has developed a rationing response to shortages of micronutrients (vitamins and minerals) throughout evolution.

-Dr. Frans Kuypers and his lab pioneered a technique that helps retrieve pluripotent stem cells from placental tissue, which is routinely needless discarded worldwide.
+Dr. Frans Kuypers discusses his technique to retrieve pluripotent stem cells from placental tissue.

-Dr. Terry Wahls discusses the protocol she used to reverse her secondary-progressive multiple sclerosis.
+Dr. Terry Wahls discusses the nutrition protocol she used to reverse her secondary-progressive multiple sclerosis.